MarlonMueller/edge-iot/README.md

 2. In DEV device, move to the cloned repo directory.
 Flash the ESP code into each of your edge nodes by executing the command below.
 To test whether the code was correctly flashed into the devices, see the output opbtained in the terminal.
 If it has failed, a message error should appear.
-Otherwise, you can already visualize the first lines of code.

 ```sh
 idf.py build flash monitor
 ```

 3. For the RPI, move to the cloned repo directory.
 A `Makefile` is specifically designed to automate the compilation of the file for Raspberry Pi.
-Then, you just need to execute the generated binary file in `sudo` mode.
-(Do not worry, we won't hack your RPI :laughing:).
-If you forgot to use `sudo` mode, after executing the binary file a warning message should appear.

 ```sh
 make -f Makefile.RPi